Faster (George Harrison song): Recording

 Recording for "Faster" and other songs on George Harrison began in April 1978, after Harrison and his girlfriend, Olivia Arias, returned from the United States West Grand Prix.
 The sessions took place at his home studio, FPSHOT, in Henley-on-Thames, Oxfordshire, and were co-produced by Russ Titelman.
 On 25 April, Harrison took time out from recording to drive a Formula 1 car for the first time, at the Brands Hatch circuit in Kent.
 He drove a Surtees TS19 after Sheene, who was being given a private test session by team owner John Surtees, arranged for Harrison to have a lap in the car.

 The recording has a symphonic pop sound similar to Harrison's 1970 triple album All Things Must Pass and his 1987 collaboration with Jeff Lynne "When We Was Fab".
 Harrison played all the guitars on the track.
 These included 12-string acoustic rhythm parts, which author Simon Leng likens to the "chiming" guitars on "My Sweet Lord", and electric lead parts, including slide guitars.
 He also made a rare contribution on bass guitar, filling the role taken by Willie Weeks on the rest of the album.
 Arranged by Del Newman, orchestral strings were overdubbed at AIR Studios in London in October 1978.

 The track is punctuated with contemporary F1 sounds.
 It opens with the cars revving up and then starting a race.
-According to authors Chip Madinger and Mark Easter, Harrison captured these sounds from grands prix he attended in 1977, while Beatles biographer Bill Harry states that the race start originates from the 1978 British Grand Prix at Brands Hatch.
+According to authors Chip Madinger and Mark Easter, Harrison captured these sounds from grands prix he attended in 1977.